dritonpr/WebhookSender/README.md

 To get a local copy up and running, follow these simple steps:

 # Prerequisites
 This application is built with .NET 7.0.
 Make sure you have the .NET 7.0 SDK installed on your machine.
-You can download it from here.

 # Installation
 Clone the repo: git clone https://github.com/dritonpr/WebhookSender